MCP Integration

 - Connects the MCP/API client.

-- Monitors logs and tool-call errors from Hub.
+- Monitors activity, logs, runtime, and tool-call errors from Hub.

 - Rotates or revokes access when deployments or operators change.